Volunteer Notetakers for PMC Students

 - Taking complete and legible notes

-- typing up lecture notes and submitting them electronically within 48-hours after each Class (math & other formula heavy notes can be scanned at the Notetaking Office)
+- Typing up lecture notes and submitting them electronically within 48-hours after each class (math & other formula heavy notes can be scanned at the Notetaking Office located in room 501 UC)

 - Maintaining confidentiality